networktocode/ntc-netbox-plugin-onboarding/FAQ.md

 # }
 ```

-### Does this plugin support the discovery and the creation of Interfaces and IP Address
+### Does this plugin support the discovery and the creation of all interfaces and IP Addresses ?

-> **No**, this plugin will only discover and create the management interface and the management IP address.
+> **No**, The plugin will only discover and create the management interface and the management IP address.
 Importing all interfaces and IP addresses is a much larger problem that requires more preparation.
 This is out of scope of this project.

+### Does this plugin support the discovery of device based on fqdn ?

+> **No**, Current the onbarding process is based on an IP address, please open an issue to discuss your use case if you would like to see support for FQDN based devices too.

-### Does this plugin support the discovery of Stack or Virtual Chassis devices
+### Does this plugin support the discovery of Stack or Virtual Chassis devices ?

-> **Partially**, Multi member devices (Stack, Virtual Chassis, FW Pair) can be imported but they will be seen as a single device.
+> **Partially**, Multi member devices (Stack, Virtual Chassis, FW Pair) can be imported but they will be created as a single device.

-### Is this plugin able to automatically discover the type of my device
+### Is this plugin able to automatically discover the type of my device ?

-> **Yes**, This plugin is leveraging Netmiko & Napalm to attempt to automatically discover the type of OS of each device.
+> **Yes**, The plugin is leveraging Netmiko & Napalm to attempt to automatically discover the OS and the model of each device.

-### How many device can I import at the same time
+### How many device can I import at the same time ?

 > **Many**, There is really not strict limitations regarding the number of devices that can be importer at the same time.
 The speed at which devices will be imported will depend of the number of active RQ workers.

 ### Do I need to setup a dedicated RQ Worker node ?

-> **No**, The plugin is leveraging the existing RQ Worker infrastructure already in place in NetBox, the only requirements is to ensure the plugin it self is installed in the Worker node itself.
+> **No**, The plugin is leveraging the existing RQ Worker infrastructure already in place in NetBox, the only requirement is to ensure the plugin itself is installed in the Worker node.